bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 We may amend or change the terms and conditions of this Agreement at any time.
 You will be notified of any change in the manner provided by applicable law prior to the effective date of the change.
 However, if the change is made for security purposes, we can implement such change without prior notice.
 We may cancel or suspend your Card or this Agreement at any time.
 You may cancel this Agreement by returning the Card to us.
 Your cancellation of this Agreement will not affect any of our rights or your obligations arising under this Agreement prior to termination.

 In the event that your Card Account is cancelled, closed, or terminated for any reason, you may request the unused balance to be returned to you via a check to the mailing address we have in our records.
 There is a fee for this service.
 Please refer to the fee schedule above.
-The Issuer reserves the right to refuse to return any unused balance amount less than $1.00.
+The Issuer reserves the right to refuse to return any unused balance amount less than US$1.00.

 ### Information About Your Right to Dispute Transactions

 In case of a discrepancy or questions about your electronic transactions, call +855(0)23 532 0888 .
-You must contact us no later than sixty (60) calendar days after we posted the transaction(s) to the Card Account.
+You must contact us no later than thirty (30) calendar days after we posted the transaction(s) to the Card Account.

 You agree to cooperate fully with our investigation and to provide any additional information or documentation we may need for the claim.

 Once we have the required details, information, and/or documents, we will determine whether a discrepancy occurred.
-If we ask you to put details in writing and you do not provide them within sixty (60) calendar days of the date we posted the transaction(s) you are questioning, we may not be able to resolve the claim in your favor.
+If we ask you to put details in writing and you do not provide them within thirty (30) calendar days of the date we posted the transaction(s) you are questioning, we may not be able to resolve the claim in your favor.

+In some circumstances, card scheme rules allow us to charge a transaction on the account back to the merchant with whom you made the transaction.
+This is known as a chargeback.
+If it is available, we will claim a charge right for a transaction on your account if you ask us to do so in written; the transaction is higher than US$30.00; and you give us the information and material we require to support a chargeback, within thirty (30) calendar days after the date of the statement on which the transaction is recorded.
+The ability to dispute a transaction may be lost if it is not reported to us within these timeframes.

 We will tell you the results in writing after completing our investigation.
 If we determine a discrepancy occurred we will correct the discrepancy promptly and credit the Card Account.
 If we decide there was no discrepancy, we will send you a written explanation.

+You acknowledge and agree that the existence of a dispute or chargeback shall not relieve your obligation to pay dispute handling charge or applicable fee and you agree to pay promptly such charges, notwithstanding any dispute or chargeback whatsoever.

 ### English Language Controls